-Back When They Bucked with Ken Stanton
+Back When They Bucked With Pete Leibold

 It was while riding his dad’s milk cows that Ken Stanton got the inspiration to be a rodeo cowboy.
 The Weiser, Idaho man spent over two decades in pro rodeo, competing in both the bareback riding and the bull riding, and qualifying nine consecutive years for the National Finals Rodeo, six of those years in both of his events.

 He was born in 1941, the youngest of four children of Roy W. and Lillian (Pattee) Stanton in The Dalles, Ore.
 The family moved to Cloverdale, Oregon, five miles from Sisters, and the kids attended Redmond High School.
 Ken was an outstanding wrestler, winning the state championship two years and finishing one year as runner-up.
 As a freshman, he wrestled at 98 lbs. and four years later, at 115 lbs.

 Even though he had wrestling scholarships from Oregon and Oregon State, he chose to go to work, cowboying on a cattle ranch in eastern Oregon.
 It was winter time and one of the coldest winters, when he was on the wagon, throwing bales, while another worker was driving the tractor.
 One day, Ken told him, “it’s your turn to throw bales,” and the guy said no. Ken replied, “You are today, because I’m leaving.”